 The Benefits of a Trial Separation

 Trial separations can be beneficial for spouses who want a smoother transition from marriage to divorce.
 Separation distances spouses from emotional situations that might otherwise cloud their judgement or incite hostility.
 Separation potentially allows for divorce proceedings to be less emotionally-charged, leading to peaceful, clear, and beneficial settlement.

 Separation can also provide a temporary solution for couples who are unsure about divorce—separation agreements are very similar to divorce agreements, but can be easily undone.
 It provides a way to see how divorce plays out without committing to a permanent termination.

 Our Self-Represented Resource Center™ can help.Learn More Now

 How The Harris Law Firm Can Help

 At The Harris Law Firm, we are committed to processes that are simple, peaceful, and smooth.
 Our sensitive, compassionate divorce attorneys are highly-skilled and experienced in family law.
 We understand what makes a beneficial separation agreement, and how to help you achieve one.
 Our lawyers will listen to your specific needs and desires, devoting themselves entirely to achieving your goals during any hearings or negotiations.
-Our firm solely practices family law, so our insight is sharp, reflecting over 200 years of collective experience.
+Our firm solely practices family law and have honed their skills throughout the 8,000+ family law cases they have handled so our insight is sharp, reflecting 250 years of collective experience.